vnali/migrate-from-wordpress-plugin-docs/README.md

 > Is a multi-language WordPress site supported?

-Currently, no, but we write this plugin to support multi-language later. please let us know which plugin you are using for that and if data is provided on REST API, we will try to add a migration process for it
+Currently, no, but we wrote this plugin to support multi-language later. please let us know which plugin you are using for that and if data is provided on REST API, we will try to add a migration process for it

 ## ToDo